ropensci-archive/opendata/README.md

 ## Parsing data from the web

-* txt, csv, etc.: you can use read.csv() after acquiring the csv file from the web via e.g., getURL() from RCurl
+* txt, csv, etc.: you can use `read.csv()` after acquiring the csv file from the web via e.g., `getURL()` from RCurl.
+The [repmis][repmis] package contains a `source_data` command to simplify this process, while also assigning SHA-1 hashes to uniquely identify file versions.
 * xml: the package [XML][XML] by Duncan Temple-Lang
 * json: [RJSONIO][RJSONIO] by Duncan Temple-Lang XXX.
 Another package, [rjson][rjson], does many of the same tasks which RJSONIO does.